graezykev/explain-nuance-git-merge-rebase/README.md

 #
 ```

-Here Git offers me an editor to edit the commit message of `D`, you can rewrite the commit `D` by editing the message (lines starting with `#` will be ignored).
+Here Git offers me an editor to edit the commit message of `D`.

+You can rewrite the commit `D` by editing the message (lines starting with `#` will be ignored).

 I made no change and just close the commit editor, the rebase process was continued with the "**rewritten**" of commit `D`.

-Now the rebase has finished, take a look at the commit history of branch `feature`.
+Now the rebase process has finished, take a look at the commit history of branch `feature`:

 ```console
 /workspaces/git-nuance-demo-rebase (feature) $ git log feature